Could Wine Be Good For Your Kidneys?

 Drug based anti-inflammatories, such as ibuprofen and acetaminophen, may increase one's risk of developing kidney problems and kidney cancer.
 Along with the spice turmeric, the herb milk thistle has been shown to have a protective effective on both the kidneys and the liver.
 The good news is that there are natural foods that fight inflammation and herbs, spices and red wine in moderation may all help protect one's kidney's from cancer and other issues.
 Finally, however, it is vital to note that many studies have shown that alcohol consumption has been linked to other cancers.

 If you're worried about kidney problems, it's best to make sure you drink 6-8 glasses of water each day.
-You can also take supplements for kidney health, such as Kidney Clear from The Institute for Vibrant Living.
+You can also take supplements for kidney health.